GenesisFR/DS1TroubleshootingGuide/README.md

 If the game still doesn't run well, you may want to run it on your other GPU (if you have one) or add your GPU to the list so the game recognizes it (see [No GPU listed in DSVideoConfig](#no-gpu-listed-in-dsvideoconfig)).

+> [!NOTE]
-Note: if the framerate is bad in windowed mode, see [Frame rate locked to 75 fps in windowed mode](#frame-rate-locked-to-75-fps-in-windowed-mode), otherwise applying the fixes from [Mouse cursor is flickering](#mouse-cursor-is-flickering) may help.
+If the framerate is bad in windowed mode, see [Frame rate locked to 75 fps in windowed mode](#frame-rate-locked-to-75-fps-in-windowed-mode), otherwise applying the fixes from [Mouse cursor is flickering](#mouse-cursor-is-flickering) may help.

 ## Red textures